-DEGIGINAI (10 Crs# Course Name Description Credit DA400 Design Arts Thesis The BFA Thesis is a creative project and related writing elements that are developed in conjunction with one another and whose form and content are informed by research.
-The Thesis Project will be completed during the second semester of the student's Senior year and presented during Focus Week of that semester.
-Prerequisite: Senior standing and IL450 and DA453, or CD443 and DA445.
-3 DA410 Design Arts Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
+Crs# Course Name Description Credit DA400 Design Arts Thesis The BFA Thesis is a creative project and related writing elements that are developed in conjunction with one another and whose form and content are informed by research.
+Each student completes a coherent body of work or a substantial singular project that evolves from the student's creative practice and demonstrates vision, thought, competence, and an understanding of the work's historical and social context and reflects the maturity of the artist.
+The Thesis Project will be completed during the second semester of the student's senior year and presented during Focus Week of that semester.
+3 Prerequisite: Senior standing and IL450 and DA453, or CD443 and DA445.
+DA410 Design Arts Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
 Prerequisites: Senior standing or Instructor permission.
 3 DA441 Design Arts Internship Design Arts students with junior or senior standing are placed with cooperating employers for approximately 9 hours per week.
 Employers include designers, design firms, advertising agencies and other creative firms.
 Within the actual creative environment, students are able to sharpen their skills, gain confidence and have practical work experiences that are invaluable.Before registering, students must apply directly to an internship site and receive confirmation of acceptance.
 Prerequisite: Junior or Senior standing or consent of Department Chair.
 3 DA445 Center for Design The Center for Design is a student -staffed design studio located on campus.
 Art direction for the variety of client projects is provided by PNCA faculty.
 In addition to developing a large body of work for a portfolio the student will have an insider's look the complicated interactions of a working design studio where art and business meet.
 Student designers are chosen based on portfolio review.
 Prerequisites: Junior or Senior standing or permission of Department Chair.
 3 DA453 This course provides an in-depth exploration into the daily practice of the professional Designer or Illustrator, equipping the student with the skills and knowledge to effectively enter the professional job market.
 Central to this work is the preparation & building of a final portfolio in both web & traditional formats.
-Prerequisite: Senior standing 3 тѕ Crs# Course Name Description Credit MA300 During the course of this semester each student will build professional strategies, further develop their portfolio, identify audiences and establish life habits, using recently completed creative projects, resources culled from their digital archive, tied to future planning and aspirational goals.
-Based upon awareness of students existing strengths and need for further development, the course prepares students for a successful Thesis year and the pursuit of postgraduate and/or professional pathways.
-Through iteration, research, and practice, students will complete this course with a digital portfolio, resource archive, visual and verbal presentation skills and a practical and conceptual framework toward professional pathways.
-Prerequisites: second semester Junior standing.
-3 MA400 Media Arts Thesis The BFA Thesis is a creative project and related writing elements that are developed in conjunction with one another and whose form and content are informed by research.
-The Thesis Project will be completed during the second semester of the student's Senior year and presented during Focus Week of that semester.
-Prerequisite: Senior standing.
-3 MA410 Media Arts Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
-3 STUDIO AF RTS Crs# Course Name Description Credit
+The primary goal of this course is the development of a Design Arts Thesis Proposal.
+This comprehensive project, while having a clear independent language, will also function as a conceptually and visually integrated component of the student's final graduation portfolio.
+Additionally, the course is designed to engage each student in a comprehensive investigation of creative professional practice with a strong emphasis on client-based application and entrepreneurial studies.
+Ultimately, students will form the basis of a creative strategy for life beyond PNCA.
+Students will engage in systems & methodologies for the creation of complex, multi-level design & imagebased project proposals presented visually, verbally, and in writing.
+They will sharpen their analytical & conceptual skills, broaden their ability to place their work within historical, cultural and theoretical contexts and create a consistent voice in their visual, written and oral communication.
+In collaboration with the other 400 level courses, Design Arts Thesis Development begins a rigorous & inspiring senior year experience that integrates art making, design strategies, and contemporary creative business practices.
+Prerequisites: IL351-356.
+3